-- 1. Sit on the seat, move the motion-control levers in the PARK position, and move the blade-control switch to the ON position.
-Try starting the engine; the engine should not crank. - Sit on the seat and move the blade-control switch to the OFF position.
-Move either motion-control lever to the center, unlocked position.
+- Sit on the seat, engage the parking brake, and move the blade-control switch (PTO) to the ON position.
+Try starting the engine; the engine should not crank. - Sit on the seat, engage the parking brake, and move the blade-control switch (PTO) to the OFF position.
+Move either motion-control lever (out of the NEUTRAL-LOCK position).
 Try starting the engine; the engine should not crank.
-Repeat with the other motion-control lever. - 3.
-Sit on the seat, move the blade-control switch to the OFF position, and lock the motion-control levers in the PARK position.
+Repeat for other control lever. - 3.
+Sit on the seat, engage the parking brake, move the blade-control switch (PTO) to the OFF position, and move the motion-control levers to the NEUTRAL-LOCK position.
 Start the engine.
-While the engine is running, engage the blade-control switch, and rise slightly from the seat; the engine should shut off. - 4.
-Sit on the seat, move the blade-control switch to the OFF position, and lock the motion-control levers in the PARK position.
+While the engine is running, release the parking brake, engage the blade-control switch (PTO), and rise slightly from the seat; the engine should shut off.

+- 4. Sit on the seat, engage the parking brake, move the blade-control switch (PTO) to the OFF position, and move the motion-control levers to NEUTRAL-LOCK position.
 Start the engine.
-While the engine is running, move the motion-control levers to the center, unlocked position and rise slightly from the seat; the engine should shut off.
+While the engine is running, center either motion-control lever and move it forward or reverse; the engine should shut off.
+Repeat for other motion-control lever. - Sit on the seat, disengage the parking brake, move the blade-control switch (PTO) to the OFF position, and move the motion-control levers to NEUTRAL-LOCK position.
+Try starting the engine; the engine should not crank.